Günther Rall: Kuban bridgehead

 The Kuban bridgehead was the main area of operations for Rall in early 1943.
 Hitler wished to maintain a foothold in the Caucasus to defend the Crimea and retain the captured facilities at Maykop, which had just been repaired.
-Hitler harboured a forlorn hope he could use the region as a staging area for a renewed offensive against the Soviet oilfields.
+Hitler hoped he could use the region as a staging area for a renewed offensive against the Soviet oilfields.
 The Luftwaffe was rushed to the Kuban to support the German 17th Army's defenses.
-StG 2, StG 77, SG 1, and the fighter wings JG 3, JG 52 were sent to the region as powerful close support just as the Soviet Front began its offensive.
-The fighter units were able to inflict heavy losses to Soviet aviation.
-Rall, who was not impressed by the latest Bell P-39 Airacobra, now in use by Soviet pilots, observed that Soviet fighter aviation displayed a new aggressive posture in late 1942 and early 1943.
+StG 2, StG 77, StG 1, JG 3, and JG 52 were sent to the region as powerful close support just as the Soviet Front began its offensive.
+The fighter units were able to inflict heavy losses on Soviet aviation.
+Rall, who was not impressed by the latest Bell P-39 Airacobra now in use by Soviet pilots, observed that Soviet fighter aviation displayed a new aggressive posture in late 1942 and early 1943.

-Rall achieved his first successes over the combat area of the Kuban bridgehead on 21 March 1943 and by 30 April had claimed 126.
+Rall achieved his first successes over the combat area of the Kuban bridgehead on 21 March 1943, and by 30 April had claimed 126 aircraft destroyed.
 The Gruppe was moved to an airfield at Taman on 1 April.
 Operating from Taman until 2 July, III.
-Gruppe also flew missions from Kerch on 12 May, from Sarabuz and Saky on 14 May, Zürichtal, present-day Solote Pole, a village near the urban settlement Kirovske on 23 May, and Yevpatoria on 25/26 June.
+Gruppe also flew missions from Kerch on 12 May, from Sarabuz and Saky on 14 May, from Zürichtal (now Solote Pole near Kirovske) on 23 May, and Yevpatoria on 25/26 June.
 Rall claimed his 116th aerial victory on 20 April, this claim was the Geschwader's 5,000th victory.
-In the first week of May, Rall claimed a Soviet-flown Spitfire fighter.
-After filling out and submitting the combat report Rall was told by his superiors to keep the encounter to himself lest it lower morale.
+In the first week of May, Rall claimed a Soviet-flown Spitfire.
+After filling out and submitting the combat report, Rall was told by his superiors to keep the encounter to himself lest it lower morale.
 Three weeks later he was credited with a 145th victory.
 Rall noted the improvement of Soviet pilot training and regarded the Kuban as the first serious test of the German fighter force on the Eastern Front.